Libensemble/libensemble/docs/tutorials/calib_cancel_tutorial.rst

   :alt: cwp_sample_graph

-Please see the ``test_cwp_calib.py`` regression test for an example routine using the simple regression calibration generator.
+Please see the ``test_cwp_calib.py`` regression test for an example routine using the surmise calibration generator.
 The associated simulation function and allocation function are included in ``sim_funcs/cwp_test_function.py`` and ``alloc_funcs/start_only_persistent.py`` respectively.